aerospike/aerospike-admin/README.md

-# AeroSpike ADMIN
+# Aerospike Admin
 ## Description
-AeroSpike ADMIN provides and interface for Aerospike users to view the current stat of their Aerospike Cluster.
+Aerospike Admin provides and interface for Aerospike users to view the current stat of their Aerospike Cluster.
 Start the tool with *python asadmin.py* and run the *help* command to get started.

+## Installing Aerospike Admin
+make
+sudo make install

+## Running Aerospike Admin
+asadmin -h <Aerospike Server Address>
+Admin> help

 ## Dependencies
 - python 2.6+